 ‘One to one’ services and support.

-- The Careers Room may be used at any time by students to research information on courses or to consult general career reference books.
+- The Careers Room may be used at any time by students to research information on courses or to consult general career reference books

-- Educational advice on which Higher Educational Institution and course choice would be most suitable.
+- Educational advice on which Higher Educational Institution and course choice would be most suitable

-- Gap Year information and the most productive way of spending this time.
+- Gap Year information and the most productive way of spending this time

 - Applications, references, CVs and mock interviews.
 Support is aimed mostly at post-16 within the university application process.
-Year 11 work experience is also supported.
+Year 11 work experience is also supported

-- Specialist subject staff are always available to answer any individual questions.
+- Specialist subject staff are always available to answer any individual questions

 Careers Fair and Careers Focus Evenings

 - Careers Focus Evenings are held regularly and highlight progression routes and opportunities for various sectors such as Medicine, Law, Media careers, Engineering and Performing Arts.
 Delegates who come to this event are mainly alumnae.
-Read the latest publication from the event.
+Read the latest publication from the event

-- Our alumnae offer careers education guidance and support at Putney in a variety of ways such as Alumnae lunches, hosting girls on university visits, attending Career Focus Evenings and Careers Fairs.
-Alumnae lunches are open to years 9 and upwards where recent Old Girls from a range of subjects and universities come back to give university advice.
+- Our alumnae offer careers education guidance and support at Putney in a variety of ways, such as Alumnae lunches, hosting girls on university visits, attending Career Focus Evenings and Careers Fairs.
+Alumnae lunches are open to Years 9 and upwards where recent Old Girls from a range of subjects and universities come back to give university advice.
 Putney is part of the GDST network of over 65,000 former students and staff.
 It’s the biggest network of its kind in the country.

 - Students’ membership of ISCO remains in effect until their 23rd birthday.
 ISCO has specialist support staff who can advise on any careers or HEI matter.
 Students have the right to a second interview with an ISCO adviser at no extra charge, up to their 23rd birthday.
-Furthermore, the excellent range of Futurewise events and ‘taster’ days is an effective ways for girls to explore careers in depth.
+Furthermore, the excellent range of Futurewise events and ‘taster’ days is an effective ways for girls to explore careers in depth

-- Within the Putney Ideas Exchange (PIE) talks, Focus Evenings and PSHE sessions across all year groups, inspirational speakers share their experiences and career paths with the girls.
+- Within the Putney Ideas Exchange (PIE) talks, Focus Evenings and PSHE sessions across all year groups, inspirational speakers share their experiences and career paths with the girls

-- Co-Curricular Support: Careers education takes many forms and at Putney is supported through the many Co-Curricular activities such as clubs in Art/Fashion /Drama/Young Engineers/Young Enterprise/Psychology and Medical Society.
+- Co-Curricular Support: Careers education takes many forms and at Putney is supported through the many Co-Curricular activities such as clubs in Art/Fashion /Drama/Young Engineers/Young Enterprise/Psychology and Medical Society

-- Twitter: The Careers Department run a Careers Twitter page @PutneyCareers which tweets up to date information related to a variety of different careers areas e.g. Human Rights Careers, Women in Technology, BBC Academy, The Law Society.
+- Twitter: The Careers Department run a Careers Twitter page @PutneyCareers which tweets up to date information related to a variety of different careers areas e.g. Human Rights Careers, Women in Technology, BBC Academy, The Law Society

 Students learn about the skills needed to engage in enterprise including seeing opportunity, managing risk, marketing, productivity, understanding the concept of quality, cash flow and profit.
 Year 8 are also given the opportunity to gain valuable work experience volunteering twice a year at our Senior Citizens Party.
 ‘Take Your Daughter to Work Day’ is encouraged when girls can accompany a parent, guardian or other close relative to their place of work during school holidays.
 Students create a workbook detailing the tasks carried out, people met and observations and reflections on what they have seen and done.

 GCSE options are determined and advice given on which GCSEs might be most beneficial for certain career paths.
 The GCSE options evening allows full discussion with girls and their parents.
 A representative from the Futurewise Careers scheme is also available.
-The use of the Fasttomato, an online careers programme helps students to understand themselves, to help think about careers and potential subject choices for GCSE.
+The use of the Fasttomato, an online careers program helps students to understand themselves, and to think about careers and potential subject choices for GCSE.
 Students explore the many different career opportunities open to them.
-Year 9 also have a workshop on ‘Skills for the Future’ to encourage them to explore and enhance the transferrable skills they possess.
+Year 9 also have a workshop on ‘Skills for the Future’ to encourage them to explore and enhance the transferable skills they possess.
 Careers Focus Evenings and the biannual Careers Fair are open for Year 9 upwards.